 Frequent listening to headphones at high volumes for extended periods of time can result in lifelong hearing loss.
 The loss may occur painlessly and gradually, often going unnoticed until it is too late.
 Even minimal hearing loss can affect social interaction, communication skills, behavior, emotional development, and academic performance.
 Children are using media for hours daily, studies and surveys repeatedly report, and kids who don't know how to use personal audio technology safely may harm their hearing.

-An online poll commissioned by the American Speech-Language-Hearing Association (ASHA) indicates that parents are concerned about potential hearing loss:
+An online poll [PDF] commissioned by the American Speech-Language-Hearing Association (ASHA) indicates that parents are concerned about potential hearing loss:

 - 84% of all parents polled say they are concerned that misuse of personal audio technology is damaging the hearing of children in general.

 - 75% of parents say teaching children how to use personal audio technology safely should be a major health priority.

 - Yet, only half of parents have discussed safe listening with their kids.

 ASHA's Listen to Your Buds campaign offers these tips for safe listening: